 Write a letter to your child’s school teacher to start the academic year off right.
-You’ll want to discuss your child’s symptoms of attention deficit hyperactivity disorder (ADHD), dyslexia, or other learning disabilities, his ADHD medication, if he takes one, as well as ADHD accommodations that have helped him succeed at school.
+You’ll want to discuss your child’s symptoms of attention deficit hyperactivity disorder (ADHD or ADD), dyslexia, or other learning disabilities, his ADHD medication, if he takes one, as well as ADHD accommodations that have helped him succeed at school.

 Here’s one parent’s letter, which may give you some ideas for creating your own.